macakstefan/line_detection/writeup_template.md

 Then canny edges detection is done.

-binary_converter.py class in code.
+Solution/binary_converter.py class in code.

 ![alt text](output/binary.png)

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.
-Perspective transform has been done ini birds_perspective_converter.py
+Perspective transform has been done in Solution/birds_perspective_converter.py

 First I have selected regiion of interest.
 This was done experimentaly by drawing a trapezoid.
 Then new dimensions are specified, in order to fit the whole trapezoiid maximum is taken from top and bottom width for right sided dots.